 - $100 per student (discounted rates for additional children within the same family)

-- Parents will receive camp itinerary in early June 2019.
+- Parents will receive camp itinerary no later than.

 If you have questions or need more information, please contact: